-Several girls asked if we had girlfriends.
+Several girls ask if we have girlfriends.

 “You think I would be a good Mercutio?
 I can play multiple roles.”

-“Yes, they are never both on stage at the same time.”
+“Oh, yes, as long as they are never both on stage at the same time.”

 “I love tragedy, except when it really happens.”

-“But you have a girlfriend,” someone complained.
+“But you have a girlfriend,” someone complains.

 “I have two.”